Multiple Series Representations of $N$-fold Mellin-Barnes Integrals

-Let us now turn to the resonant case \cite{Passare:1996db, TZ}, where the poles of the MB integrand, coming from the intersections of more than $N$ singular (hyper)planes, are of higher multiplicity.
-The residue computations are more tricky in this case but, as in the nonresonant situation, our method starts by finding all the nontrivial $N$-combinations\footnote{The possible power exponents of the involved gamma functions are not taken into account in the determination of the relevant $N$-combinations.} of gamma functions of the numerator of the MB integrand, as well as the subsets of conic hulls in $S'$ having nonempty intersections.
+In the general resonant situation, the poles of the MB integrand of the $N$-fold MB integral, coming from the intersections of more than $N$ singular (hyper)planes, are of higher multiplicity than in the nonresonant case.
+Therefore, the residue computations are more tricky but, as in the nonresonant situation, our method starts by finding all the relevant $N$-combinations\footnote{The possible powers of the involved gamma functions are ignored for the determination of the relevant $N$-combinations.} of gamma functions in the numerator of the MB integrand, as well as the largest subsets of conic hulls in $S'$ having nonempty intersections.
 Let us call $S''$ the set of $N$-combinations that correspond to one of the obtained subsets of conic hulls.
 What differentiates the resonant case from the nonresonant one is that for a given $N$-combination in $S''$, parts or all of its associated set of poles can also be poles associated with some of the other $N$-combinations of $S''$, betraying the presence of poles of higher and possibly different multiplicities.
-Therefore the simple analysis, based on building blocks, that we have presented above in our discussion of the nonresonant case is no longer valid to find the series representations, in general\footnote{Note that it can happen that parts of the sets of singularities of a resonant case are of order one.
+Therefore the simple analysis, based on building blocks, that we have presented for the nonresonant case in the main manuscript, is no longer valid to find the series representations, in general\footnote{Note that it can happen that parts of the sets of singularities of a resonant case are of order one.
 For these simple poles one therefore has to follow the nonresonant approach previously described.}.
-One instead has to consider the $N$-combinations of $S''$ and for each of them one has to determine the different types of associated singularities, carefully avoiding, as we will show below, possible double counting from one $N$-combination to another.
-Once this has been performed, one has, for each type of singularities located at the intersections of more than $N$ singular (hyper)planes, to divide the set of singular factors of the related gamma functions into $N$ suitable groups $f_i({\bf z})$ $(i=1, \cdots,N)$, for the need of the multivariate residues computation (more precisely for the transformation law \cite{griffiths}).
-Note that it may be difficult, or even perhaps impossible, to build such a single set of $N$ groups that we denote as the vector ${\bf f}({\bf z})\doteq(f_1({\bf z}),f_2({\bf z}),\cdots,f_N({\bf z}))$.
-In this case one has to deal with a suitable sum $\sum_\alpha{\bf f_\alpha}({\bf z})$ of such vectors which will give equivalent although less compact results at the end.
-Note that these vectors have to be zero-dimensional ideals, which for instance means that for ${\bf f}({\bf z})$ to satisfy this property, the solution of $f_1({\bf z})=f_2({\bf z})=\cdots=f_N({\bf z})=0$ has to consist of a finite number of points ${\bf z}$.
+One instead has to consider the $N$-combinations of $S''$ and, for each of them, one has to determine the different types of associated singularities, carefully avoiding possible double countings from one $N$-combination to another.